What’s the first thing that comes to mind when you hear the question “How do you get rich?”

 I am not saying physicians routinely respond to these incentives (and I’m not saying we never do, either), but the incentives absolutely exist.

-On the other hand, canceling the case lowers the risk of an adverse outcome, and I have both an emotional and financial incentive to avoid those.
+On the other hand, canceling the case lowers the risk of an adverse outcome, and I had both an emotional and financial incentive to avoid those.
 I did take that Hippocratic oath to do no harm.
 A canceled case at the end of the day might also get me home earlier, so there can be an incentive to lean towards canceling a case late in the day as opposed to first thing in the morning.

-A small conflict may exist as to whether or not I offer the patient a peripheral nerve block.
+A small conflict may exist as to whether or not I offered the patient a peripheral nerve block.
 On one hand, if the procedure is potentially painful, the block may give the patient better pain relief and patient satisfaction.
 I would also create a few units of production by doing it.

 A block also takes some time and effort on my part, and depending on the timing, might delay the start of the surgical procedure by a few minutes.
-On the third hand — third hand? — the block may be the difference between the patient requiring only light sedation versus a general anesthetic and the risks associated with general anesthesia.
+On the third hand — a third hand? — the block may be the difference between the patient requiring only light sedation versus a general anesthetic and the risks associated with general anesthesia.
 The more diseased the patient’s cardiopulmonary system is, the more important the block could be.

 I mention these factors — and there are many more that consciously and subconsciously go into the decision-making process — not to give you insight into my thought process when evaluating a patient preoperatively.
 I’m simply pointing out that monetary and other incentives exist whether we’re aware of them or not, and the greater the role money can play, the more difficult those incentives can be for some to ignore.